 CIM Journal , Vol. 8, No. 1, 2017

 Toronto, Ontario, Canada

-The LaRONDE mill in the Abitibi region of Quebec was commissioned in 1988 and has been treating the LaRONDE ore since 2000.
-The mill has experienced many expansions to accommodate 7,500 tonnes/day (t/d) and recently ramp down to 6,000 t/d since the deep extension began.
-The process was designed to recover gold, silver and base metals.
-In 2008, the Goldex plant in the Abitibi region began trucking gold-pyrite concentrate (TCGO) for gold extraction at a treatment plant feeding its pulp to the LaRONDE mill, increasing gold output by 40,000 ounces.
-In 2009, the high gold grade Lapa ore processing facilities were annexed to the LaRONDE plant, increasing output by 120,000 ounces of gold.
-This paper outlines the metallurgical highlights, challenges, and future outlook related to the treatment of different ore types.
+The LaRonde mill was commissioned in 1988 and began treating ore from the Penna shaft in 2000.
+The mill has been expanded to accommodate 7,500 t/day, but ramped down to 6,000 t/day since the deep extension began.
+The process recovers gold, silver, and base metals.
+In 2008, the Goldex plant began trucking gold-pyrite concentrate to a treatment plant feeding pulp to the LaRonde mill, increasing gold output by 40,000 oz.
+In 2009, the high-grade Lapa ore processing facilities were annexed to the LaRonde plant, increasing gold output by 120,000 oz.
+This paper outlines the metallurgical considerations related to the treatment of different ore types.

 Collector, Frother, Goldex, Lapa, Thiocyanate